MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         - **Resource group**: Select the desired resource group.
     - **Instance details**:
         -  **Key vault name**: The name of your key vault.
 No added restrictions except for those that apply to names in other Azure services
-        - **Region**: Choose the region that you are going to select for your other resources
+        - **Region**: Choose the region that you're going to select for your other resources
         - **Pricing tier**: Standard is good enough for our needs.
 Select premium if you need to
     - **Recovery options**:
         - **Soft-delete**: